-Omega-3 fatty acids are essentially free of side effects at generally recommended doses (1 to 4 g/day).
+Omega-3 fatty acids are essentially free of side effects at generally recommended doses (1 to 4 grams per day).
 Although rare, side effects generally consist of a fishy aftertaste and/or gastrointestinal upset.
-These side effects can be minimized by freezing the capsules or taking the supplements at night.
+These side effects can be decreased by freezing the capsules or taking the supplements at night.

-Theoretical concerns of increased bleeding have been largely dismissed due to a number of clinical studies which have failed to demonstrate any change in bleeding.
-High doses of omega-3 fatty acids (less than 3 g/day) have been associated with slight rise in bad cholesterol (low density lipoprotein, or LDL) and blood sugar.
+Theoretical concerns of increased bleeding have been largely dismissed due to a number of clinical studies.
+These studies failed to demonstrate any change in bleeding.
+High doses of omega-3 fatty acids (more than 3 grams per day) have been associated with a slight rise in bad cholesterol (low density lipoprotein, or LDL) and blood sugar.

-In the highest risk patients, improving cholesterol levels with a goal LDL less than 70 and HDL greater than 40-45 with triglycerides under 150 mg/dL along with an extensive lifestyle modification is critical to achieve clinical success.
-Talk to your doctor today about incorporating fish oil and other beneficial changes in your life to prevent heart disease.
+In the highest risk people, improving cholesterol levels is critical to achieving clinical success.
+The goal should be LDL of less than 70; HDL greater than 40-45 and triglycerides under 150 mg/dL.
+Extensive lifestyle modification is also important.
+Talk to your doctor today about including fish oil and other beneficial changes into your life to prevent heart disease.

 Studies on Omega-3s